xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/includedby.md

+Reverse include file references for this compound.

 ## Signature

 ```typescript
 includedBy?: IncludedByDataModel[] | undefined;
 ```

+## Remarks

+Contains information about other files or compounds that include this compound.
+This property captures reverse dependency relationships extracted from 'includedby' XML elements, showing which entities depend on this compound.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>